VidyaSamadi/VidyaSamadi/README.md

 ### Hi there 👋
 I am an Assistant Professor in Agricultural Sciences Department @Clemson University.
-My research focus is on hydroinformatics and developing tools that best address water resources engineering simulation problems.
-I have
+My research interest is on hydroinformatics and developing tools that best address water resources engineering simulation problems.
+I have an active research lab comprising students and lab memebers across multiple departments at Clemson University.

 <!--
 **VidyaSamadi/VidyaSamadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.